tyrw/css-tricks-react-auth/README.md

 With this information, you can perform further checks as desired, or use the `userId` or `userUuid` to look up user information to return.

-For example, if you wanted to limit a route to admin users, you could check against the `authorization` object from the verified access token:
+For example, if you wanted to limit a route to admin users only, you could check against the `authorization` object from the verified access token, and reject any tokens that don't have an `admin` role:

 ```js
 // Node.js example (Express.js)